Taking the World Serious

-On the day hell froze over, I was hunched over a double scotch, musing to myself about the condition my condition was in.
-Summer was still hanging on, like a washed up fighter rallying in the championship rounds, and it had been all sunshine, balmy zephyrs outside during the day.
+On the day hell froze over, I was in the city, which brought me to be hunched over a double scotch, musing to myself about the condition my condition was in.
+Summer was still hanging on, like a washed-up fighter rallying in the championship rounds, and it had been all sunshine, and balmy zephyrs outside during the day.
 So naturally, I’d sought out the dark, dank dungeon of Nick’s bar.
 The place was mostly empty.
 Everybody was out frolicking in the mid-60 degree weather.
 Fuck ‘em.
 Fine with me.
 Where joy most revels, grief doth most lament, know what I mean?

 The ballgame was on TV.
 Last game of the Series.
 But I wasn’t paying much attention.
 For me it was just white noise.
 I don’t really follow baseball.
 Played some when I was a kid, wasn’t very good at it.
 Was going to play Little League ball one time, but that plan when south in a nasty way and I guess it soured me on the game.
 I don’t hate it.
 I just don’t give a fuck.

-Respecting my privacy, and not want to appear overtly queer, he slid onto a stool a few places away from me.
+Respecting my privacy, and not wanting to appear overtly queer, he slid onto a stool a few places away from me.

 “Why not?” said Shorty.

 Nick set him up with a shot of bourbon, filled to the brim.
 Then he floated back over to continue his pointless debate with Olie.